 - Department of French Literature

 Learning at Sophia – Faculty of Humanities Edition | Humanity Explored at Sophia

 Cultivate the ability to discover a theme on one’s own, ask questions, and express them

 Sophian studying in the Faculty of Humanities

-The word “Humanities” can be interpreted as human nature and its cultural values.
-We read into humanity in different kinds of “texts”—attracting students in various fields of study; literature, languages, journalism, and also those who are interested in delving into philosophical question of humanity.
+The word “Humanities” can be understood as human nature and its cultural values.
+We find human nature in diverse kinds of “texts,” attracting students in various fields of study: literature, languages, journalism, and those who are interested in delving into philosophical questions of humanity.

 Reading and understanding yourself and others

-First, we take the time to build up the skills on learning how to read academic texts, emphasizing on the importance of reading the original source to directly confront the author’s raw ideas and experiences.
-Encountering texts of different languages, regions, time periods, students learn to understand others beyond the limitation of time and space, and ultimately, themselves.
+First, we take the time to build up the skills to read academic texts, with an emphasis on the importance of reading the original source to directly confront the author’s raw ideas and experiences.
+Encountering texts of different languages, regions, and time periods, students learn to understand others beyond the limitations of time and space, and ultimately, themselves.

 Through small-group, liberal arts education

-Philosophy, literature, history, and journalism studies are the field which consist the most fundamental part of the humanity and therefore the society.
-Learning to understand people and the world from texts and to develop an imaginative power for others corresponds with Sophia University’s educational philosophy of “for others, with others”.
+Philosophy, literature, history, and journalism studies are the fields which comprise the most fundamental part of humanity, and therefore, society.
+Learning to understand people and the world from texts and to develop an imaginative power for others corresponds with Sophia University’s educational philosophy of “For Others, With Others.”
 Students will acquire the ability to analyze complex social phenomena from a humanitarian perspective, to empathize with others, and to think critically.